Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 Find a reputed learning center or an experienced language trainer.

-Successful language learners know that there’s no silver bullet to language learning, so they don’t waste time searching for it.
+Successful language learners know there’s no silver bullet to language learning, so they don’t waste time searching for it.

 There is no perfect technique for you.